 Fort Washita – Durant

 Fort Washita was built in the 1840s, and was staffed by regiments on “frontier duty.”
 During the Civil War, it was abandoned by Union troops and taken over by Confederate soldiers from Texas, who used it as a headquarters for the duration of the war.
 After that, it was given to the Chickasaw, who preserved it until the Oklahoma Historical Society took over.
 Unfortunately, the recreated South Barracks building that housed many of the interpretive displays was lost to a fire, but you can still wander the grounds and sense the history here.
 According to locals, Fort Washita is also rumored to be haunted by Aunt Jane, a strong-willed woman who was murdered by thieves sometime before 1861 because she wouldn’t disclose the location of her buried money.
-The money was never found, and Aunt Jane was buried on the grounds of Fort Washita.
+Furthermore, the money was never found, and Aunt Jane was buried on the grounds of Fort Washita.
 Hummm Makes you wonder where that money is huh?

 Beavers Bend State Park – Broken Bow